Ronda Payne" />

 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

-There are two paths to becoming a Red Seal certified plumber.
-For those without experience, or just beginning their apprenticeship, there is the process of that initial trade learning, education and experience that will lead them to their exam to earn journeyperson certification and then their Red Seal certification.
-For those who are already journeypersons, or who have been working at their trade for a significant amount of time without the formal apprenticeship training, there is the option to challenge the exam.
+There are two ways to become a Red Seal certified plumber.
+For people who don't have any experience, or are just starting their apprenticeship, they will need to learn the trade, get an education and have some experience.
+After that, they can take the exam to become a journeyperson.
+For people who are already journeypersons, or have been working at their trade for a long time without formal apprenticeship training, they can challenge the exam.

-Registering for the exam is done through your provincial or territorial certification body.
-When you contact them to register for the Red Seal challenge exam, (find your region’s authority at http://www.red-seal.ca/contact/c.4nt.1ct-eng.html) ask what specific criteria is required for a plumber in your region to challenge the exam as they will have the most up-to-date information on what experience and number of applicable work hours are required.
-They may also have tools you can use to prepare for the exam upon request.
+You can register for the Red Seal challenge exam through your provincial or territorial certification body.
+When you contact them, they will be able to tell you what specific criteria is required for a plumber in your region to challenge the exam.
+They may also have tools you can use to prepare for the exam if you ask.

-There are also a number of plumber Red Seal exam preparation courses available to help you with the studying required beforehand.
-These courses tend to be in the evenings and/or based online in order to accommodate the busy schedules of plumbers who work full time in the trade.
-If you prefer not to take a plumber Red Seal exam preparation course, there are numerous ways to find information about the exam and tools to prepare for it on the red-seal.ca site.
+There are many plumber Red Seal exam preparation courses available.
+These courses take place in the evening or online so that you can fit it into your busy schedule.
+If you don't want to take a course, there are many ways to find information about the exam and prepare for it on red-seal.ca.

 You know your trade, now is the time to earn the Red Seal certification that proves your level of knowledge and skill.
 Study for the exam and with passing, you will open more doors than ever before.